Sea-Doo vs. Yamaha reliability is a huge debate on the internet.

 Sea-Doo pushing the envelope can be a double-edged sword.
 It’s great because you get the feature out there before your competition and can improve on it.
 It’s also bad because you get the feature out there before the competition, and the competition can more quickly learn from your mistakes.

 If Sea-Doo never pushed the market towards brakes, I doubt we would ever have them.
 Brakes on a jet ski are so revolutionary that it’s becoming commonplace today.
 It’s a good thing, too, as it makes boaters safer and gives drivers better control at the dock.
+Sea-Doo also had jet skis with suspension, but later stopped making them, and to this day, no others have tried.

 Yamaha Is More Slow And Steady